 Buy Pre-Packaged Dehydrated Food

-PROS: Lightweight • easy to prepare on the trail with little time needed for food preparation
+PROS: Lightweight • easiest way to prepare on the trail with little time needed for food preparation

 CONS: Expensive • sometimes sketchy flavor

 BEST FOR: Extended trips • lots of portages and/or long portages • solo or small groups

 Your easiest meal planning option for both packing and preparing is to buy pre-packaged dehydrated meals.
 There are many brands out there that make and sell these, including small family businesses.
 Many carry gluten-free and vegan options.

 If you’re short on prep time and have the budget to spend more on each meal, this is your best option.
 It’s very lightweight, it’s easy to plan, and easy to prepare on the trail.